moorejac/FEND/arcade_game/README.md

 This project is a simplified version of the classic arcade game 'Frogger'.

 ## How The Game Works
+Use the up, down, left, right arrows to avoid the dastardly lady bugs!

 ### Each turn:
+The turn ends when you successfully advance the player to the water or you collide with a lady bug.

 ## HAVE FUN!!